Add Hardware-Backed Sign-In to Your Application

 }

-Token Lifetime and Refresh
+Token Lifetime

 - Server-side applications – Check token expiry before using it.
 If expired, redirect the user through the authorization flow again.
-Vouch does not issue refresh tokens.

-- Single-page applications – Use
+- Single-page applications – Check

 Service-to-Service (M2M) Authentication